jcoliz/yofi/docs/SECRETS.md

 ### In production

 There are multiple was to get secrets in production.
 This app is configured to use the [Azure Key Vault Configuration Provider in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/key-vault-configuration), if you want to use that.
-If so, set the "KEYVAULTURL" environment variable in your production environment the fully-qualified keyvault URL, e.g. "https://myspecialkeys.vault.azure.net/".
+To do so, set the "KEYVAULTURL" environment variable in your production environment the fully-qualified keyvault URL, e.g. "https://myspecialkeys.vault.azure.net/".

 ## Specific Secrets Used